chaserda/ai-saas/README.md

 ## Setup your PrismaDB

-The Prisma Schema is already established so in order to properly use it, run the following commands ( Make sure your PlanetScale DB is setup before running this step )
+The Prisma Schema is already established so in order to properly use it, run the following commands
+- IMPORTANT: Make sure your PlanetScale DB is setup before running this step
 - `npm i @prisma/client`
 - `npx prisma db push`
 - `npx prisma generate`